Vincent M. Brennan: Tenure in Congress

 Brennan was elected as a Republican to the United States House of Representatives from Michigan's 13th congressional district for the 67th Congress, serving from March 4, 1921, to March 3, 1923.
 He was not a candidate for reelection in 1922.
 Brennan introduced a bill in 1922, the first that proposed to allow radio coverage of U.S. House of Representatives proceedings.
 The bill failed, and the idea was not revived until the 1940s.

 After Congress

 After leaving Congress, he was elected judge of the circuit court of Wayne County, for the term commencing in January 1924 and was reelected for six successive terms, serving until his resignation effective December 31, 1954.

+Death and burial

 He then practiced law until his death in Detroit.
 He is interred in Holy Sepulchre Cemetery in Southfield, Michigan.